Account ID compliance deadline pushed back to October 31

-Parliament on Tuesday voted to push back the deadline for complying with stricter rules on identifying account ownership to October 31 from July 26, state news wire MTI reports.
+Parliament on Tuesday voted to push back the deadline for complying with stricter rules on identifying bank account ownership from July 26 to October 31, state news wire MTI reported.

-The Hungarian Banking Association earlier requested the compliance deadline be pushed back to September 30, but Finance Minister Mihály Varga submitted the bill on the extension with a deadline of August 31.
-Parliamentʼs legislative committee made a last-minute modification to the bill making the deadline October 31, to ensure "all of those affected, without exception, may comply with the legal requirements".
+The Hungarian Banking Association earlier requested the compliance deadline be pushed back to September 30, but Minister of Finance Mihály Varga submitted the bill on the extension with a deadline of August 31.
+However, Parliamentʼs legislative committee made a last-minute modification to the bill making the deadline October 31, to ensure "all of those affected, without exception, may comply with the legal requirements."

 Lawmakers approved the legislation, in an expedited procedure, with a vote of 156 for and 1 against.